 In a sense, burial insurance doesn’t exist.
 Neither does funeral insurance or final expense insurance.
 Why do I say this?
 Because all these types of insurance would simply pay out when you die.
 So in reality, you’re just buying life insurance.

-Burial insurance isn’t technically a scam.
+Burial insurance isn’t technically a fraud.
 It works exactly as the contract you sign says it does.
-Unfortunately, people who end up buying this kind of policy are often wasting their money.
+Unfortunately, people who end up buying this kind of policy often waste their money.
 Here’s why.